 Their high expectations continued to turn to disappointment and despair as day after day dragged by.
 They soon gave up and cried out to God for help.
 But no sooner did He provide, then they would take Him for granted again and begin complaining and wandering around.
 Before long Kathy arrived at an awful conclusion, saying: “Hey!
 We passed that rock formation a week ago.
 Way over on the right is the pool with the snakes!
 This means that, for over a month, we’ve been going around in a circle!
 Josh, how could you and your God let this happen to us?”

-They would not trust God.
+They were not trusting God.
 They wanted to go back to the land God had just delivered them from.
 They’d cry out to God for help.
-As soon as He provided, when the next test of their trust in Him came, they would murmur and complain all over again.
+As soon as He provided, when the next test of trusting God came, they would murmur and complain all over again.
 They repeatedly took God for granted, and ended up going around in yet another circle.
 They finally reached a point where God could not let them into the land promised to them, because they no longer believed that He could help them.
-They would rather go back into the bondage of Egypt than trust God.
+They would rather go back into the bondage of Egypt than trusting God.

 It wasn’t until sometime later that God said to the next generation of Israelites: “Ye have compassed this mountain long enough: turn you northward” (Deuteronomy 2:3).
 Going “northward” meant to finally travel into the land that God had promised them forty years earlier.